Skip to content

 Enable or Disable ‘Memory Saver’ in Chrome on your Computer

 Google Chrome has a Memory Saver feature under the Performance setting tab.
-The primary function of a Memory Saver is to free up the RAM used by inactive tabs and use it for processing other computer applications and improving overall system efficiency.
-However, we can add the site URL under an exception list to keep the site active.
+Its primary function is to free up the RAM used by inactive tabs, use it to process other computer applications and improve overall system efficiency.

-It has a Performance tab that typically solves major underlying browser issues like Memory and Power usage.
+Google Chrome has a Performance tab that typically solves major underlying browser issues like Memory and Power usage.

 Memory Saver Made Chrome Faster pop-up on Chrome Computer

-Memory Saver helps in regaining the occupied RAM from inactive browser tabs and making it available for active tabs and system applications.
 The Energy Saver helps limit background activity and visual effects after switching to the battery power source.

-Enable Memory Saver
+Enable the Memory Saver under Performance Settings

 1. Launch the Google Chrome browser.

-2. Click on the More vertical 3dots icon options menu.
+2. Click on the More vertical 3-dots icon options menu.

 3. Hover on the More Tools option and select the Performance menu.